 Trial period can't be extended/renewed in the case of fixed-term contracts.
 Possibility of one time extension/renewing the trial period is available only for contracts of indefinite duration.
-For fixed term contract workers, the trial period may not exceed one month for employees, workers and labourers and three months for supervisors, managers and the like.
+For fixed term contract workers, the trial period may not exceed WageIndicator.org one month for employees, workers and labourers and three months for supervisors, managers and the like.
 A worker is paid during the probationary period at the rates in category in which the worker was hired in accordance with professional classifications agreement or the collective agreement applicable to the company.
+In line with Law No. 2017-05 of 29 August 2017, the trial period must be clearly expressed in writing in the employment contract.
 Source: §19-22 of the Labour Code 1998; §9 of the Collective Labour Agreement 2005 Notice Requirement A fixed term contract terminates at the end of its term by written agreement of the parties; or by gross negligence as assessed by the competent court; or in case of force majeure; or by judicial resolution.
 Breach of contract by one party entitles the other party to damages.
 An indefinite term contract may be terminated by either of the parties.
 An employee may cancel an indefinite term contract for any reason.
 On the other hand, an employer may cancel an indefinite term contract for a valid reason related to the worker's health, inability to hold employment, his competence or conduct (personal reasons); or the requirements of the enterprise such as technological or organizational changes, economic hardship or closure of the company (economic reasons).
 If dismissal is on personal grounds, employer must notify his/her decision in writing.
-The dismissal letter must indicate the reasons for termination and other related details.
+The dismissal letter must indicate the reasons for The text in this document was last updated in April 2023.
+For the most recent and updated text on Employment & Labour Legislation in Benin, please refer to: https://votresalaire.org/benin termination and other related details.
 The employer must also notify the labour inspector in writing about the dismissal and provide the same information to the labour department as provided in letter of dismissal.
+In line with the 2017 law, dismissal may occur only for a legitimate reason.
+Non-observance of these rules is considered unfair dismissal and employer has to pay an indemnity, ranging from 3months to 9-months' pay.
 Either party can terminate a contract of indefinite duration by serving a written notice or paying in lieu thereof.
-For terminating an indefinite term contract, the required notice period provided is as follows: fifteen days for workers paid by the hour; one month for employees, workers and laborers; and three months for supervisors, executives and equivalents.
+For terminating an indefinite term contract, the required notice period provided is as follows: fifteen days for workers paid by the hour; one month for employees, workers and labourers; and three months for supervisors, executives and equivalents.
 Under the Collective agreement, minimum length of notice is equal to the probation or trial period.
 During notice period, employee works on same terms and employment conditions except that the worker is provided 2 days per week to search for a new job.
-Source: §41-57 of the Labour Code 1998, §31 of Collective Labour Agreement 2005 Severance Pay In accordance with the Collective Agreement, severance pay is payable in the case of individual dismissals, at the following rate: - 30% of overall average monthly salary for each year of the first five years; - 35% of the overall average monthly salary per year from 6th to 10th year inclusive; - 40% overall average monthly wage per year beyond the 10th year.
+Source: §41-57 of the Labour Code 1998, §31 of Collective Labour Agreement 2005 Severance Pay In accordance with the Collective Agreement, severance pay is payable in the case of individual dismissals, at the following rate: - 30% of overall average monthly salary for each year of the first five years; - 35% of the overall average monthly salary per year from 6th to 10th year inclusive; WageIndicator.org - 40% overall average monthly wage per year beyond the 10th year.